 - (Recommended)EnableHA Traffic Encryption.
 This optional setting encrypts the HA traffic between the HA pair and is a Palo Alto Networks recommended best practice.HA Traffic Encryption cannot be disabled when operating in FIPS/CC mode.

 - ClickOKto save theWildFire Clustersettings.

 - Configure the firewallSecure Communication Settingson Panorama to associate the WildFire appliance cluster with the firewall custom certificate.
 This provides a secure communications channel between the firewall and WildFire appliance cluster.
-If you already configured secure communications between the firewall and the WildFire appliance cluster and are using the existing custom certificate, proceed to step 10.
+If you already configured secure communications between the firewall and the WildFire appliance cluster and are using the existing custom certificate, proceed to the next step.

 - Selectand click theDeviceSetupManagement > Secure Communication SettingsEditicon inSecure Communication Settingsto configure the firewall custom certificate settings.

 - Select theCertificate Type,Certificate, andCertificate Profilefrom the respective drop-downs and configure them to use the custom certificate.

 - Under Customize Communication, selectWildFire Communication.